 Here’s a closer look at several prep books you’ll want to consider:

-1. The Official Guide to the TOEFL Test with DVD-ROM, Fifth Edition
+1. Official Guide to the TOEFL iBT Test, Sixth Edition (Official Guide to the TOEFL Test)

 The official guide from the makers of the TOEFL test includes authentic test questions, four practice tests, and a DVD with a wealth of additional study material.